The legacy of the Romanovs: how is the last Russian royal family remembered in Russia?

 The significance of the Church on the Blood to the Russian Orthodox faithful has snowballed, with a massive influx of pilgrims every July for the ‘Tsar’s Days’ – a three-day period of commemoration, veneration, prayer and religious procession in and around the city.
 At the end of a long vigil held at the Church on the Blood on the night of 16 July, the congregation walk en masse for approximately12 milesto the Koptyaki Forest outside Ekaterinburg.
 Here, they gather at what is now known as the Monastery of the Holy Imperial Passion Bearers, which comprises seven small churches representing each member of the Romanov family.

 The number of people commemorating the Tsar’s Days has rapidly grown every year.
 The early pilgrimages comprised of just a few thousand people; in 2017 they estimated crowds of as many as 60,000.
-On the tail end of the 2018 football World Cup, it is believed that as many as 200,000 people may flock to the city to commemorate the 100th anniversary of the Romanovs’ execution.
-This anniversary will undoubtedly be the largest public demonstration yet of the growing and irresistible significance of the Romanovs in the cultural, spiritual and emotional life of modern-day Russia.
+On the tail end of the 2018 Football World Cup, it was believed that as many as 200,000 people could flock to the city to commemorate the 100th anniversary of the Romanovs’ execution, undoubtedly the largest public demonstration yet of the growing and irresistible significance of the Romanovs in the cultural, spiritual and emotional life of modern-day Russia.